-- 1. All scheduling of clinical rotations will be the responsibility of the Clinical Coordinator - 2.
-Student preference will be considered in regard to preceptor requests, preceptor/site availability, rotation timing, etc. - 3.
-The Clinical Coordinator has the right to change any clinical rotation assignment at any time - 4.
-Any recommendation for preceptor/site may be approved or denied as deemed necessary by the Clinical Coordinator - 5.
-Missing more than 3 days of any rotation could require the student to repeat some or part of the rotation at a later date - a.
-This could delay completion of the program and graduation
+1. All scheduling of clinical rotations will be the responsibility of the Director of Clinical Education.

+- 2. Student preference will be considered in regard to preceptor requests, preceptor/site availability, rotation timing, etc. - 3.
+The Director of Clinical Education has the right to change any clinical rotation assignment at any time. - 4.
+Any recommendation for preceptor/site may be approved or denied as deemed necessary by the Director of Clinical Education. - 5.
+Missing more than 3 days of any rotation could require the student to repeat some or part of the rotation at a later date. - a.
+This could delay completion of the program and graduation.